Skip to Main Content

 MSN 6300 - Nursing Theory, Science and Evidence Based Practice - 3 credits

 This course focuses on nursing science, nursing theorists, adjunctive discipline theorists, and the use of evidence-based information to advance nursing knowledge.
 Learners discuss and analyze conceptual and theoretical perspectives specific to advanced nursing practice.
 The processes of creating theory-based practice guidelines are explored.
-Emphasis is on creating strategies for the master’s prepared nurse to incorporate theory into the clinical and educational practice environments.
+Emphasis is on creating strategies for the master’s prepared nurse to incorporate theory into the clinical and educational practice settings.

 MSN 6450 - Health Policy Systems and Financing - 3 credits

 This course provides the student with an overview of development, implementation, and evaluation of health policy on local, national, and global levels.
-The student considers the impact of health care policies on a variety of stakeholders including patients and families, care providers, insurers, and governmental regulators.
+The student considers the impact of health care policies on a variety of stakeholders including patients, families, care providers, insurers, and governmental regulators.
 A discussion of the impact of health policy financing and reimbursement within both public and private health care delivery organizations allows the learner to develop insight into considerations for individual nursing practice.

 Prerequisite: Completion of semester 3 of the AE-MSN program.

-Corequisites: MSN 6030, MSN 6035
+Corequisites: MSN 6030, MSN 6035.

 MSN 6460 - Curriculum Theory, Design, Frameworks Development, and Evaluation Methods - 3 credits